rbourgeat/llm-rp/README.md

 </p>

 <p align="center">
-Your Custom Offline Role Play with AI on Mac and Linux (for now).
+✨ Your Custom Offline Role Play with AI on Mac and Linux (for now) 🧙‍♂️
 </p>

 ![LLM RP](llm-rp.png)